GIPF emblem

 Status against plan

-RAG health per priority group, scored against a defined threshold — Green ≥85% coverage, Amber 70–84%, Red <70% — plus the next scheduled touchpoints.
+RAG health per priority class, scored against a defined threshold — Green ≥85% coverage, Amber 70–84%, Red <70% — plus the next scheduled touchpoints.

 Overdue1

-Pensioner forum lapsed past 60 days — schedule before quarter close.
+Pensioner engagement lapsed past 60 days — forum scheduled 24 Jul to recover before the Q3 re-score.

 Overdue2

-OPM and union touchpoints lapsed; bilateral briefings being arranged.
+OPM and Auditor-General touchpoints lapsed; bilateral briefings being arranged ahead of the audit cycle.

 Coverage92%